ckuethe/pervoscope/README.md

 # And the name?

-Because peeping on oscilloscopes over the internet.
-Like exposed security cameras and baby monitors.
+Because peeping on oscilloscopes over the internet is a great idea.
+Just like unauthed security cameras, baby monitors, and all that other crap that has no business being on the internet... :cursing_face:

 On that note, maybe you don't want to expose this to the internet if you're analyzing secret squirrels.